In a nutshell

 - Employment law changes quite rapidly and sometimes cases are stayed while others with similar points are heard on appeal.

 - The Coronavirus Job Retention Scheme, commonly known as the 'furlough' scheme, was introduced to protect jobs and subsidise wages paid to employers through government support.
 While providing necessary protection, 'furlough fraud' has emerged in response to the scheme.
 HMRC is currently investigating a significant number of companies for fraudulent furlough claims, which saw companies claiming government support while illegally asking staff to work.
-As of August 2020, almost 8,000 reports of furlough fraud had been reported.
+As of August 2022, nearly 14,000 whistleblowers had reported instances of furlough fraud committed by their employers, according to HMRC.
+A report by Pinsent Masons outlines one significant case where someone in India UK claimed £27.4 million in furlough payments over 14 months of the pandemic.
+The individual had never been to the UK, but claimed pay for over 2,700 employees that didn’t exist.
+HMRC recovered £26.5 million.

-- Summer 2020 saw the government provide further details on the new immigration system set to be introduced in 2021.
+- Summer 2020 saw the government provide further details on the new immigration system which was introduced in 2021.
 Across the proposals, the cap on the number of sponsored workers allowed to enter and work in the UK is to be abolished; the new 'resident labour market test' is to be scrapped; and there are changes to how migrants can qualify for 'skilled worker' visas, as well as who will be eligible for the new 'Health and Care' visa.

 - A number of legal challenges have emerged concerning employment status in the 'gig' economy.
 A successful tribunal case was brought by two Uber drivers against the company arguing that they should be classified as workers; the case was upheld at the Court of Appeal.
 A group of 50 Deliveroo couriers won a six-figure payout from the takeaway delivery firm after arguing they had been unlawfully denied employment rights.